ferlanferlani/nexpress-auth/README.md

      npx prism generate
      ```

 Make sure you have set all configurations correctly before running the application.
-If you have further questions, don't hesitate to ask in the issue section!
+If you have further questions, don't hesitate to ask in the issue section or click [here!](https://github.com/ferlanferlani/nexpress-api/issues/1)

 **Starting Application**:
     Once the installation is complete, you can start the project by running the following command: